astorije/ansible-thelounge/README.md

 vagrant provision
 ```

-You should then be able to access Shout at <http://localhost:9000/>, and connect
+You should then be able to access The Lounge at <http://localhost:9000/>, and connect
 with the following test credentials:
   - Username: **WiZ**
   - Password: **password**